arp242/goatcounter/tpl/help/gdpr.md

 2. EU Regulations such as the GDPR are interpreted and enforced different across member states.
 3. Other national laws may apply as well.
-4. I am not a lawyer 😅 But the similar Fathom interpretation *has* been reviewed by one.
+4. I am not a lawyer; but the similar Fathom interpretation *has* been reviewed by one.

 Note that nothing is preventing you from adding a consent notice, if you want to be sure.
 There is an example for it on the "Site Code" page in your dashboard.